Ontology is the high-performance multi-chain platform designed to allow businesses to easily jump onto the blockchain bandwagon.

 How does Ontology work?

-Ontology is decentralised so it can’t be taken over by a single person or business entity and all transactions remain private and secure – a big plus for companies looking to join the network.
+Ontology is decentralised, just like many other cryptocurrencies, so it can’t be taken over by a single person or business entity and all transactions remain private and secure – a big plus for companies looking to join the network.

 Essentially, the Ontology ecosystem is about trust and bridging the gap between the potential of the blockchain and real-world businesses that can benefit from it.